ribhu97/cogs121-project/final.md

 # Final Project Milestone

 ### Group Members + Contributions
-Nikhil Bose
-    - Developed and contributed to the UI + Design, the recommender, JS to transfer information and backend/database, video Ribhu Lahiri
+Nikhil Bose: Developed and contributed to the UI + Design, the recommender, JS to transfer information and backend/database, video

-    - Developed the ML algorithm for the candidate recommender, built the REST API and designed the data schema of the database.
+Ribhu Lahiri: Developed the ML algorithm for the candidate recommender, built the REST API and designed the data schema of the database

-Alvin Vanegas
-    - Developed the UI and primarily wrote HTML and Javascript code to link the web pages together
+Alvin Vanegas: Developed the UI and primarily wrote HTML and Javascript code to link the web pages together

 ### Source Code Files
 - index.html: landing page of our webpage, contains front end code of our login page.